breezeight/nicola_blog/_guides/docker.markdown

 Docker image ids are [sensitive information](https://medium.com/@quayio/your-docker-image-ids-are-secrets-and-its-time-you-treated-them-that-way-f55e9f14c1a4) and should not be exposed to the outside world.
 Treat them like passwords.

+### Repository

+A collection of tags grouped under a common prefix (the name component before `:`).
+For example, in an image tagged with the name `my-app:3.1.4`, `my-app` is the _Repository_ component of the name.
+Acceptable values for repository name are implementation specific, but they SHOULD be limited to the set of alphanumeric characters `[a-zA-z0-9]`, and punctuation characters `[._-]`, however it MAY contain additional `/` and `:` characters for organizational purposes, with the last `:` character being interpreted dividing the repository component of the name from the tag suffic component.

 ### SEARCH images on the Docker Hub registry